 Alice was a Master’s student at the University of Oxford.
 She used experiments to understand iron and carbon cycling on early Mars.

 Sometimes assists in the field.
-Works hard under all conditions.
+Loves the outdoors.
 Expert on sticks and squirrels.